DinisSousa2003/The-Turtle-Maze/README.md

 Tess, the Turtle, will have to go trough several rooms, escape trapdoors, moving balls and even the slayers tank's while trying to escape.

+If you fail, you have to do it all over, so you have to do the best you can.

 Do you got what it takes to save her?

+All the levels where design by me, as well as menu's and the tiles on game.

+Game logo made by Kwanza.

 ### UI